 Current SOAAR Food Allergy Research

-Updating our landmark Prevalence, Severity and Distribution of Childhood Food Allergy in the United States study (2009-2010 National Food Allergy Survey)
+Prevalence, Severity and Distribution of Childhood and Adult Food Allergy in the United States:

 In 2011, SOAAR published the most comprehensive and widely-cited estimate to date of the prevalence and severity of childhood food allergy in the U.S. The team surveyed a nationally-representative sample of 40,104 households with children.

-Results: 8% of children (1 in 13) have a food allergy; 40% of these children have experienced a severe reaction.
+2011 Results: 8% of children (1 in 13) have a food allergy; 40% of these children have experienced a severe reaction.
 The study was published in the July 2011 issue of Pediatrics.
+Research Paper: The Prevalence, Severity, and Distribution of Childhood Food Allergy in the United States

-2017 Research: SOAAR is re-assessing the pediatric food allergy prevalence by systematically surveying another large, nationally-representative sample of U.S. households, while simultaneously examining the prevalence, severity, and distribution of food allergy among a sample of 40,000 U.S. adults.
+2018-2019 Research Update: SOAAR re-assessed the pediatric food allergy prevalence by systematically surveying another large, nationally-representative sample of U.S. households, while simultaneously examining the prevalence, severity, and distribution of food allergy among a sample of 40,000 U.S. adults.
+Results have been published on the updated prevalence and public health impact of food allergies in the pediatric and adult populations.
+Read the two latest manuscripts here:

 To gain a better understanding of food-induced anaphylaxis, SOAAR developed anaphylaxis registries for schools, the general public, and emergency departments (ED) to systematically track and examine: